After Placement of Dental Implants

 Keep the mouth clean

 No rinsing of any kind should be performed until the day following surgery.
 You may resume brushing other teeth the evening of surgery avoiding the operated areas.
-Discuss the wearing of your prosthesis with Drs.
-LaTocha or Cwik.
+Discuss the wearing of your prosthesis with Dr. LaTocha.